cr4yz/sbox-boilerplate/README.md

 There are a few steps to take to turn this boilerplate into your own addon.

 ### .addon
 This file contains information about the addon, it must be modified to suit your addon.
+In the future .addon files might no longer be needed, but for now we have to make sure to update them for each individual gamemode.

 * name - your addon name
 * version - your addon version